Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Results

 \subsection{Cross-Scenario Learning and Generalization}

 This section demonstrates the cross-scenario generalization capability of LNNs, where the model, after learning within one scenario, is tested in another.
 The experimental results are shown in Fig. \ref{cross_results_fig}.
 Figs. \ref{cross_results_fig}(a) and \ref{cross_results_fig}(b) respectively show the performance of the model trained in `O1' scenario directly deployed to `O1B' scenario and the model trained in `O1B' scenario directly deployed to `O1' scenario.
-It can be observed that, no matter `O1' to `O1B' or `O1B' to `O1', MFCNet, AD\_CNN, and CNN these data-to-label methods, all exhibit significant performance degradation, with their localization accuracy completely failing to meet the requirements of wireless localization.
-In contrast, the proposed ALLoc approach, while also experiencing a performance decline in cross-scenario deployment, but to a slight extent.
-This property demonstrates that ALLoc possesses excellent robustness to scenario dynamic changes, which is critical for secure and reliable wireless localization.
+It can be observed that, no matter `O1' to `O1B' or `O1B' to `O1', the data-to-label methods, namely MFCNet, AD\_CNN, and CNN, all exhibit significant performance degradation, with their localization accuracy completely failing to meet the requirements of wireless localization.
+In contrast, the proposed ALLoc approach experiences only a slight performance decline.
+This property demonstrates that ALLoc exhibits excellent robustness to scenario dynamic changes, which is critical for secure and reliable wireless localization.